-Conny (31) has been working for Riverwatch since February 2013.
+Conny (33) has been working for Riverwatch since February 2013.
 Born in Austria, she studied International Development (with a focus on environmental issues) in Vancouver/Canada and is particularly interested in habitat conservation, ecological equilibrium and true climate protection.
-She is responsible for public relations, project coordination, event planning as well as organizational issues.
+She is responsible for public relations, project coordination, website and social media maintenance, translations, event planning as well as organizational issues.
 Currently, the focus of her work lies in the “Save the Blue Heart of Europe” campaign.

 Fabio (38) has joined Riverwatch in 2018 and is responsible for the de-damming campaign in the Alps and the Balkans.
 The German-Italian dual citizen has been living in Austria since 1991 and has obtained his diploma in biology at the University of Vienna.
 The fishing and outdoor enthusiast focuses on issues of freshwater- and fish ecology, conservation and the possibilities of grassroots activism within civil society.
 His travels, spanning from Lapland to Patagonia, have profoundly influenced his perspective on rivers and have deepened his heartfelt connection to both nature and humanity.

 Expertise: general floodplain ecology; limnology, restoration ecology

 University of Natural Resources and Life Sciences Vienna